Investor vs. Speculator: Consider your own psyche

 Start with yourself.
 Find out what type of person you are when it comes to your money.
 The way you deal with stocks and the stock market should be tailored to your personality.
 If you honestly pray with yourself, you have a good chance of successfully increasing your capital over the long term.

 At the beginning there is the question: speculator or investor?
 Many investors are wondering why they are so unsuccessful on the stock market over time.
 Wrong timing, boarded too late, sold too early ... always the same.
 What is important is a clear positioning: Am I an investor or am I a speculator?
 There is nothing in between.
 But what makes a speculator?
 And what is the difference to the investor?

 - The speculator on the other hand, keeps an eye on the stock market price.
 He calculates and ponders how the course of the corporation will develop.
-How about that Company in detail is more or less irrelevant to him.
+How about that Companies in detail is more or less irrelevant to him.
 Speculators often don't even know what the company is manufacturing, what the CEO is called, or where the company's headquarters are located.
 The speculator must be well acquainted with the financial markets and the stock market mass psychology; not with the individual corporation.

 How do you survive a stock market crash?

 The famous financier B. Baruch, who successfully survived the big crash on Wall Street 1929, aptly grasped the nature of the speculator a long time ago.
 The real speculator is a person who makes predictions and who acts before the event occurs.
 Like a surgeon, he has to be able to research a mass of complicated and contradicting details before he can identify the important factors.
 Then he must be able to operate with a cool head on the basis of these factors.